thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 Note how the US915 frequency is configured to only use sub-band 2.
 This is configured by the line: `LMIC_selectSubBand(1);`.
 This is a simple function provided by the library to only enable a specific set of channels, called a sub-band.

 So basically, we need to perform additional configuration of the frequency we have chosen.
 So far I have been discussing AU915 (or AU921 as MCCI called it).
-The following code addition, forces only the AU915 sub-band 2 to be specified.
+The following code addition forces only the AU915 sub-band 2 to be specified.
 This means that only the channels in sub-band 2 will be enabled, and all other channels will be disabled.

 {% highlight bash %}
 // Modifications to operate on AU915 sub-band 2